ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

 #### The utilitarian approach

-The utilitarian approach states that as long as the neural network model outputs correct answers, does it really matter whether this constitutes a deeper understanding of maths?
+The utilitarian approach states that as long as the neural network model outputs correct answers, does it really matter whether this constitutes a deeper understanding of maths or not?
 Even if it is merely a pattern matching ability acquired and perfected through the presentation of hundreds of thousands of examples, who cares?